caseymcgon/climate-energy-data/README.md

 # climate-energy-data
-A Repository for easy access to Climate, Environmental, &amp; Energy Data for students in the UC Berkeley School of Information (and any others!)
+A Repository for  Climate, Environmental, &amp; Energy Data for students in the UC Berkeley School of Information (and any others!)